ashshr123/PythonAutomationTestingFWPyTest/README.md

-# Automation Testing Framework for Amazon.in using Selenium and PyTest
+# Python Automation Testing Framework with Selenium and PyTest

+This repository contains an automation testing framework for testing the Amazon.in website using Selenium and PyTest in Python.
+The framework follows the Page Object Model (POM) design pattern for better test maintenance and readability.

 ## Project Structure